The binary representation has the most significant bit first

-To understand why Control+i inserts a tab in your terminal you need to understand ASCII, and to understand ASCII you need know a bit about its history and the world it was developed in.
-Please bear with me (or just go the table).
+To understand why Control+i inserts a Tab in your terminal you need to understand ASCII, and to understand ASCII you need know a bit about its history and the world it was developed in.
+Please bear with me.

 Teleprinters evolved from the telegraph.
 Connect a printer and keyboard to a telegraph and you’ve got a teleprinter.
 Early versions were called “printing telegraphs”.

 Most teleprinters communicated using the ITA2 protocol.
 For the most part this would just encode the alphabet, but there are a few control codes: WRU (“Who R U”) would cause the receiving teleprinter to send back its identification, BEL would ring a bell, and it had the familiar CR (Carriage Return) and LF (Line Feed).

 This is all early 20th century stuff.
 There are no electronic computers; it’s all mechanical working with punched tape.
 ITA2 (and codes like it) were mechanically efficient; common letters such as “e” and “t” required only a single hole to be punched.